mwiecksosa/Adaptive-CNN-handling-missing-data/README.md

-# Classifying Ireggularly Sampled Time-Series using a Convolutional Neural Network with Adaptive Pooling
+# Classifying Irregularly Sampled Time-Series using a Convolutional Neural Network with Adaptive Pooling
 Big Data Summer Institute at University of Michigan, Biostatistics

 This project is a fruit of collaboration of three undergraduate students: Yujuan Fu, Michael Wieck-Sosa and Diego A. Moreno-Galván.